Publications internationales

 2022

 Asma dahak, hamouda boutaghane, Tarek merabtene.
-(2022), Parameter estimation and assessment of infiltration models for madjez ressoul catchment, Algeria. waterhttps:\\doi.org/10.3390/w14081185
+(2022), Parameter estimation and assessment of infiltration models for madjez ressoul catchment, Algeria. water https:\\doi.org/10.3390/w14081185

 2020